Jan 11, 2023

 The cable you use for charging can limit your charging power as well.
 If you’ve read our cable buyer’s guide, you know that there are several types of them.

-Type 1 charging cables are suitable for single-phase charging only.
+Type 1 charging cables for single-phase charging only

-Meanwhile, you need to watch out when choosing a type 2 cable.
-You can either read how many phases it supports in its instructions or take a look at its plug (the end that goes into the car socket).
+You can either read about it in the cable instructions or take a look at its plug (the end that goes into the car socket).
 If it supports three phases, all of its 7 pin holes have the same filling.
 If only one phase is available, two lower pins look like they are empty.

 Note: In addition to supporting 3-phase charging, a 3-phase cable can also be used for single-phase charging.